 Review Solvency II documentation requirements and formal policies regarding out sourcing to third-party service providers, management of catastrophe model data, and options and settings used to obtain analysis results.
 (Published by the Association of British Insurers, contributed to by AIR Worldwide)

-Non Modelled Risks: A Guide to More Complete Catastrophe Risk Assessment for Re(insurers)
+Non Modeled Risks: A Guide to More Complete Catastrophe Risk Assessment for Re(insurers)

-Examine best practices for governance, identifying non-modelled risk, developing framework for quantification, extending catastrophe model use, and incorporating non-modelled risk in the capital model.
+Examine best practices for governance, identifying non-modeled risk, developing framework for quantification, extending catastrophe model use, and incorporating non-modeled risk in the capital model.
 (Published by the Association of British Insurers, contributed to by AIR Worldwide)

 Client Use of AIR Documentation in Company Model Validation Documents